alttester/AltTester-Unity-SDK/.gitlab/issue_templates/Enhancement/NewFeatureTemplate.md

 **Describe the feature/enhancement**

-(Please offer a description of your feature/enhancement ideea)
+(Please describe your feature/enhancement idea)

 **What is the reason you need this feature?**

-(Offer us some context how you will use this feature or why you this enhancement)
+(Offer us some context about how you will use this feature or why you this enhancement)

 (Select which label is suitable for your issue)